electric-al/image-thumbnailer/README.md

 ## Future todos

-- Ability to sign requests with a secret (supplied in the env vars) so that the parameters cannot be altered by modifying the URL
 - Better error handling and configurable timeouts
 - Cache header control via env vars
 - Ability to supply a background colour of 'pad' mode